Brazil GDP Contracts 1.5 Pc In Q1 Due To Pandemic - UrduPoint

 But the contraction reflects only the early effects of the pandemic because lockdown measures that stalled the economy in the South American giant began only in mid-March.

-The 1.5 pc drop was in comparison to the last quarter of 2019, said the national statistics institute IBGE.
+The 1.5 percent drop was in comparison to the last quarter of 2019, said the national statistics institute IBGE.
+When compared to the first quarter of 2019, the drop was 0.3 percent.

+In the first three months of this year, the service sector, manufacturing and farming all suffered major declines, the statistics agency said.

+Brazil has emerged as a major hotspot for the pandemic, with more than 26,000 dead and more than 400,000 cases of infection.